Can you sell a house before probate?

 Financial strain before probate is granted

-Selling a probate property can create financial pressure as you will likely need to pay probate fees, Inheritance Tax, and maintenance costs out of your own pocket before probate is granted and before you can access the estate.
+Selling an inheritance property can create financial pressure as you will likely need to pay probate fees, Inheritance Tax, and maintenance costs out of your own pocket before probate is granted and before you can access the estate.
 There’s also risk that the estate may not have enough funds to cover these expenses once probate is finalised.

 Increased bureaucracy